tldr-pages/tldr/pages/common/naabu.md

 `naabu -p 80,443,u:53 -host {{host}}`

-- Show CDN type remote host is using, if any:
+- Show CDN type the remote host is using, if any:

 `naabu -p 80,443 -cdn -host {{host}}`